aphitorite/Logsort/README.md

 Partitioning is analogous to sorting an array of 0's and 1's, where elements smaller than the pivot are 0 and elements larger are 1.
 Logsort sorts 0's and 1's stably in O(n) time and O(log n) space via its partition.

-The partitioning algorithm is divided into four phases:
-1. [Grouping elements into blocks](https://github.com/aphitorite/Logsort#grouping-phase)
-2. [Bit encoding the blocks](https://github.com/aphitorite/Logsort#bit-encoding)
-3. [Swapping the blocks](https://github.com/aphitorite/Logsort#swapping-the-blocks)
-4. [Sorting the blocks](https://github.com/aphitorite/Logsort#sorting-the-blocks) (+ [cleanup](https://github.com/aphitorite/Logsort#cleaning-up))

 In brief, Logsort groups 0's and 1's elements into blocks of size O(log n) using its available space.
 By swapping elements among the 0 and 1 blocks, it assigns a unique index to each block.
 The algorithm then performs an LL block swap partition on the blocks which preserves the order of one partition but not the other.
 Using the assigned indices from earlier, Logsort restores the order of the blocks in the scrambled partition.
 Lastly, the leftover 0's not divisible by the block length are shifted into place, and the Logsort partition is completed in O(n) time and O(log n) space.

+The four phases of the partition algorithm in more detail along with proofs:
+1. [Grouping elements into blocks](https://github.com/aphitorite/Logsort#grouping-phase)
+2. [Bit encoding the blocks](https://github.com/aphitorite/Logsort#bit-encoding)
+3. [Swapping the blocks](https://github.com/aphitorite/Logsort#swapping-the-blocks)
+4. [Sorting the blocks](https://github.com/aphitorite/Logsort#sorting-the-blocks) (+ [cleanup](https://github.com/aphitorite/Logsort#cleaning-up))

+The entire partition is implemented in about 100 lines of C code: [logPartition.c](https://github.com/aphitorite/Logsort/blob/main/logPartition.c)

 ## Grouping phase